Usbac/quich/README.md

 `-h` `--help` Get help and information

-`-p` `--precision` The number of decimals to be used for the numbers
+`-p` `--precision` The number of decimals to be used for the internal numbers

 `-r` `--round` The number of decimals to round the result